Skip to main contentArrow Right

 • One-time password (OTP): OTP systems generate a password that a user can only use once, which prevents later unauthorized logins when a username-password pair is compromised.
 However, they remain vulnerable to phishing and interception through SIM swapping and MITM attacks.

 • Push notifications: This approach sends users a message to a second device or account, typically prompting an input to approve the access request.
 However, attackers can replicate these scripts, redirecting users and obtaining access to their accounts.
-Push notifications can also be a vector for MFA fatigue attacks, with adversaries sending repeated notifications to victims’ devices in an effort to bypass MFA.
+Push notifications can also be a vector for MFA fatigue or prompt bombing attacks, with adversaries sending repeated notifications to victims’ devices in an effort to bypass MFA.

 Benefits of phishing-resistant MFA